Reinforcement Learning Assisted Recursive QAOA: Theorem on Classical Simulability of Ising problem for depth-1 QAOA

 \begin{theorem} (~\cite{bravyi2020obstacles, ozaeta2021expectation}) Given an Ising cost Hamiltonian \(H_n = \sum_{u \in V} h_u Z_u + \sum_{(u,v) \in E} J_{uv} Z_u Z_v\).
 Define \(s(x) := sin(x)\) and \(c(x) := cos(x)\).
 Then for a fixed pair of qubits \(1 \leq u \leq v \leq n\),

 where,

 and

-Here, w.l.o.g we assume that the underlying graph is a complete graph \(K_n\) and \(\gamma = 1\) since it can be absorbed into the definition of adjacency matrix \(A\)\footnote{Note that, due to external fields \(h_u\), the adjacent matrix A will typically also have non-zero elements along its diagonal.} of the graph. \end{theorem}
+Here, w.l.o.g we assume that the underlying graph is a complete graph \(K_n\) and \(\gamma = 1\) since it can be absorbed into the definition of adjacency matrix \(A\) of the graph. \end{theorem}